MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-define-an-account-schedule-extension.md

 ---
-    title: How to Define an Account Schedule Extension | Microsoft Docs
+    title: How to Define an Account Schedule Extension
     description: [!INCLUDE[navnow](../../includes/navnow_md.md)] enables you to define an extension for an account schedule line.
 Extensions are useful if you want to filter the data of your general ledger accounts.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na